8 Beauty Ecommerce Trends That Will Define the Industry In 2022

 However, data suggests that there could be a new trend in the influencer industry: Authenticity.

-Forecasting past 2020, Mintel suggested that “beauty brands and influencers that showcase authenticity will stand out in this crowded landscape.”
+Looking to the future, Mintel suggested that “beauty brands and influencers that showcase authenticity will stand out in this crowded landscape.”
 In addition, taking a more honest approach will help bolster trust among skeptical followers.

 Their claims are supported by the Harvard Business School study conducted by MBA Graduate Alessia Vettese.
 In her study, Vettese surveyed 250 self-confessed “beauty enthusiast” women, of which 43% said they’d only purchase from influencers who openly disclosed their endorsement deals.